Darya Sorokina: 2021

+2022

 Sorokina and the Azerbaijani group won the 5 hoops gold medal and the all-around silver medal at the 2022 Baku World Cup.
 At the 2022 Pamplona World Challenge Cup, she won three bronze medals in the group all-around, 5 hoops, and 3 ribbons + 2 balls.
 Then at the European Championships in Tel Aviv, the Azerbaijani group won the bronze medals in the group all-around, 5 hoops, and 3 ribbons + 2 balls.
 She then represented Azerbaijan at the 2021 Islamic Solidarity Games where the Azerbaijani group won the gold medal in the all-around.
 Then in the event finals, they won gold in 3 ribbons + 2 balls and silver in 5 hoops behind Uzbekistan.

 Sorokina competed at the 2022 World Championships alongside Laman Alimuradova, Gullu Aghalarzade, Zeynab Hummatova, and Yelyzaveta Luzan.
 In the 3 ribbons + 2 balls final, the group won the bronze medal behind Bulgaria and Italy.
 This marked the first time an Azerbaijani group won a medal at the Rhythmic Gymnastics World Championships.

+2023

+She represented Azerbaijan at the 2023 European Championships in her hometown, Baku.
+She and her teammates won bronze medal in Group all-around and gold in 3 Ribbons + 2 Balls final.

+2024

+She was selected to represent Azerbaijan at the 2024 Summer Olympics in Paris alongside Laman Alimuradova, Zeynab Hummatova, Yelyzaveta Luzan, and Gullu Aghalarzade.
+They finished 8th in the qualification round for the group all-around and qualified to the group all-around final, ending on 5th place.